cbsobral/FIES-DefaultRisk-ML/README.md

 Our final objective is to find out which are the best performing models for this task as well as the predictive power of the features.

 ## Module00
-In this module we prepare the data and run preliminary analysis.
+In this module we prepare the data and run preliminary analysis of features.

 ## Module01
-In this module we implement the machine learning methods and provide performance measures for the classification task.
+In this module we implement the machine learning methods and provide performance measures for the classification tasks.